VysePresident/MafiaBot2/README.md

 ----POSTING RESTRICTION SHOULD BE ADDED/REMOVED AT ARBITRARY TIME IF MOD SETS IT TO DO SO.

--Set up a category with standard channels and permissions for a new game including:
-1) game-thread (All can see, alive can't post to start but can be enabled when Day starts.)
-2) playerlist thread
-3) vote-count thread (visible to everyone, no posting perms)
-4) mafia-chat (hidden - mod will update perms manually as per norm.)
-5) mod-thread (hidden)
-6) fallout thread
-7) spec chat thread

 -Automate user post search in game thread somehow?

 -The %changedaylength() command should be possible to adjust in d/h/m simultaneously.
 It should only use integer values.